-Nestled in the Chiricahua Mountains of Southeastern Arizona, 150 miles east of Tucson and 50 miles north of Douglas, and a few miles from Rodeo, NM, is Cave Creek Canyon, a hidden gem with spectacular cliffs, flowing streams and abundant wildlife.
+Nestled in the Chiricahua Mountains of Southeastern Arizona, 150 miles east of Tucson, 50 miles north of Douglas, and a few miles from Rodeo, NM, is Cave Creek Canyon, a hidden gem with spectacular cliffs, flowing streams and abundant wildlife.
 Many visitors have referred to Cave Creek Canyon as “Arizona’s Yosemite.”